revou-fsse-5/milestone-1-yosegit111/README.md

 While MongoDB itself emphasizes on visuals, most of the other websites focus more on providing information.

-Google Cloud Platform's website for example, is heavily loaded with product and pricing information:
+Google Cloud Platform's website for example, is heavily loaded with product and pricing information.

+From this research, I decided that the website should contain at least:
+1. A navigation bar to go through all pages quickly
+2. An introductory information about the Product
+3. Further details about Solutions
+4. Information about Pricing
+5. Information about recent Events or Programs
+6. Plenty of Click-to-Action: sign up, contact sales, or subscribe to newsletter

 ### 1. Planning the skeleton of the website